IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 The size of all files available for download will be returned.
 If :draft is passed as versionId the token supplied must have permission to view unpublished drafts.
 A token is not required for published datasets.
 Also restricted files will be included in this total regardless of whether the user has access to download the restricted file(s).

+There is an optional query parameter ``ignoreOriginalTabularSize`` which, if set to true, the endpoint will return the download size ignoring the sizes of the original tabular files.
+Otherwise, both the original and the processed size will be included in the count for tabular files.

 Submit a Dataset for Review
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~